TRotK/CarND-LaneLines/writeup.md

 #### In order to draw a single line on the left and right lanes, I modified the draw_lines() as my_draw_lines().

 * I separated the hough line segments into two groups according to their slope and position (left/right) on the image.
-* I applied linear regression on two sets of line segments, respectively, to estimate two line equations.
+* I applied linear regression on the lines' endpoints, estimating the two line equations, respectively.
 * According to the estimated line parameters, I drew only one line on the left and right lanes at their reasonable position.

 ![alt text][fig7]